cdtanhh1807/neo-test/README.md

-# "Hello World" API with CI/CD on Google Cloud
+# Simple JSON API with CI/CD on Google Cloud

 This project deploys a simple JSON API using Python (FastAPI), packaged in Docker, and automatically deployed to Google Cloud Run through a CI/CD pipeline with GitHub Actions.